vijithassar/memento/README.md

 ### Extend ###

-**memento.extend()** integrates a new function with the current memento object such that it can be called as a method whenever desired elsewhere in the script.
+**memento.extend()** integrates a new function with the current memento object such that it can be *called whenever desired* elsewhere in the script.
 It takes two arguments: the first is a string that will be used as the name of the new bound method, and the second is a function that will execute when called by that method key.
 The extension function in turn takes three arguments: the currently bound data, the current timestamp, and the media node.

 ```javascript
 // create a memento instance